Saturday, April 30, 2016

 Awards were presented to:

-1) Breaux Higgins, an Eagle Scout from Bar Harbor, was presented an award for an individual youth who has shown outstanding dedication, leadership, and strong and steady growth in exhibiting Maine's conservation ethic.
+1) Breaux Higgins, an Eagle Scout from Bar Harbor, was presented, an award for an individual youth who has shown outstanding dedication, leadership, and strong and steady growth in exhibiting Maine's conservation ethic.
 One notable project was to restore Bates Cairns at Acadia National Park and increase the public's awareness of their use and significance.

 Breaux partnered with the US National Park Service staff at Acadia for his Eagle Scout Service Project to offer a multidimensional service project to optimize the promotion of preservation and safety.
 Breaux developed a program to educate the public by raising awareness of the meaning of the Bates Cairns in Acadia and combined the simple message of the cairns with principles of Leave No Trace outdoor ethics.
-His message reached a substantial number of visitors and, more importantly, created a program that can be sustained by Park and volunteer staff.
+His message reached a substantial number of visitors and, more importantly, created a program that can be sustained by Parks and volunteer staff.

 Massabesic Middle School's 7th Grade Aroostook Team